alvaroserrrano/CodeBlog/src/pages/posts/014-fourteenth-post.md

 Since we will proceed on the basis that we have already built the application, you can build whatever kind of similar serverless application you like following a similar workflow.

+This is not a step-by-step tutorial with a fixed codebase.
+The emphasis and intention of these posts is to emphasize the broad range of possibilities that serverless offers for the development lifecycle of a full-stack application.
+Therefore, your goal as a reader should be to understand the architecture behinf the application, not every line of code.
+Understanding the architecture is key for the development of application that may have a similar functionality.

 ![workflow](serverless-workflow.png "Sample Workflow")

 ### FRONTEND